Your BJJ Guide

 Traditional drilling creates technique collectors — people who know 100 moves but struggle to use them.

-The ecological approach creates problem solvers who can adapt and apply what they know in chaotic, real-world scenarios.
+The ecological approach cultivates problem solvers who can adapt and apply their knowledge in complex, real-world scenarios.

 Which would you rather be?